 The Michigan Department of Environmental Quality has been brought in to the Caseville Water Plant to determine the best way to address the problem and comply with the water safety standard.
 Hartz indicated that adjustments may be made of the amount of chlorine applied at Caseville’s pumping station to address the concern.

-Caseville has not asked residents to seek other water sources but have asked residents with heath concerns to consult with their doctor.
+Caseville has not asked residents to seek other water sources but has asked residents with health concerns to consult with their doctor.

-Long term exposure to high levels Trihalomethanes can lead to kidney or liver damage and an increased risk for cancer.
+Long-term exposure to high levels of Trihalomethanes can lead to kidney or liver damage and an increased risk for cancer.

 We were at the market in Caseville Michigan in March and someone brought up the topic of when the Hummingbirds and Orioles will show up.
 I’ll admit that in Michigan’s Upper Thumb there is a big nectar feeder culture.
 We look forward to seeing these migratory visitors show up each spring as a sign of warmer days ahead.

 The robins make their way here about mid-March to feast on insects and worms emerging from the frozen earth.
 The next anticipated migratory birds to swoop in on the scene is the Ruby-throated Hummingbird and Baltimore Oriole.
-After spending, the winter in Mexico, Cuba and Central America theses migratory birds make their way to the Great Lakes by mid April.
+After spending, the winter in Mexico, Cuba and Central America these migratory birds make their way to the Great Lakes by mid-April.